wizardamigos/app/curriculum/lesson018/description.en.md

 ---
 {
-  "title": "Code Combat (Dread Door)",
+  "title": "Code Combat (Kithgard Mastery)", "duration": "8:17"
-  "duration": "2:03"
 }
 ---

-With help of amazing Code Combat game you will learn how to destroy the door with a loop.
+Prepare for a challenging loop.
+You have to decide whether to attack, collect or talk.